mansur007/book_assistant/README.md

         TODO:
         - POS identification. **Done**
-        - Remove punctuation from target word. **Done**
+        - Remove punctuation from operand word. **Done**
         - Rank meanings and output the most relevant. **Not Started**

-    - thesaurus, etc., - to be added
+    - thesaurus, spelling, etc., - to be added